alfar0x/alfar-linea/README.md

 Before the first run, you must create the following files:
 1. Open the `assets` folder in the file explorer and create the following files (you can name them as you want, but you will select them in the config file; just don't change example files):
-   - Create a file for private keys (e.g., `private_keys.txt`) and fill it with private keys, each on a new line (both with `0x` and without is valid)
+    - Create a file for private keys (e.g., `private_keys.txt`) and enter each private key on a new line.
+Both formats, with `0x` and without, are valid.
+You can also specify the name of the account by using a semicolon (`;`) after the private key.
+For example: `0xaaaaa;account_name`, where `0xaaaaa` is the private key and `account_name` is the account name.
+If the name is not specified, the system will use the short address.
     - (Optional, only if you will use a proxy) Create a file for proxies (e.g., `proxies.txt`) and fill it with proxy data in the following format: `host:port:username:password`.
     - Note: if you want to encrypt any file in `assets` folder use [Encrypter](#encrypter) mode.
 2. Open the `config` folder in the file explorer and create the following files (you can name them as you want, but you will select them in the script; just don't change example files):
     - Copy the required config file (e.g., `tasks.example.json5`) for this mode.
 Instructions on how to modify it are provided below.

 ### Config